Now the enterprise is exploration into God

 Through his Church, God is gathering all creation into communion

 At Easter his people first met the risen Lord.
-In reality, they met themselves.
-Remember how he told Martha “I am the resurrection and the life”?
-It is not just Jesus who rose two thousand years ago, it is us along with all creation that are in the process of rising from the dead.
+In reality, they met themselves as well.
+Remember how he told Martha “I am the resurrection and the life” (John 11.
+25)?
+He did not say "I will be resurrected"; he IS resurrection.
+It is not just Jesus who rose two thousand years ago, it is us along with all creation that are in the process of rising from the dead within him.
 He said: “I am The Life”.
 He is among us.
 Humanity is increasingly being drawn into that life.